 Following “Different Places” (2004) and “New Destinations” (2012) JOURNEYS have released their third album “Transit”, in March 2017.
 In this release, the band stays true to their distinct style, but complements it with Lounge elements.
 The album was produced by Angelo Signore, recorded by Urs Wiesendanger in the Power Play Studios in Maur/Zurich and published by NiRo Music.

-In May 2014, JOURNEYS toured in the US and Canada, performing in some of the most exclusive jazz clubs of North America.
-A tour in China and Hong Kong is planned for April and May 2018.
+In April and May 2017, JOURNEYS successfully toured China and Hong Kong, and in 2014 the US and Canada, performing in some of the most exclusive jazz clubs of North America.

 Angelo Signore (piano/keyboards)

 Angelo Signore (*1963) studied piano & keyboard at the Grove School of Music in Los Angeles with artists such as T. Lavitz and Terry Trotter.
 He is active in the roles of musician, arranger, composer, and musical director and served as the musical director for various musicals and gospel tours.
 He has performed with the Wayne Johnson Quartet and has played with artists such as Phil Collins, Nubya, Gil Scott Heron, Toni Vescoli, Ian Paice, John Lord, Jeff Turner, John Brack, Rolf Raggenbass, Othella Dallas, Simon Estes, Francine Jordi, Maja Brunner, Carmen Fenk, Mark Storace, Krüger Brothers, and Lys Assia.

 Angelo Signore is a music expert at the Swiss Academy of Music and Music Education (Schweizer Akademie für Musik und Musikpädagogik (SAMP)) and works as a producer in his own sound studio.